Ewa6/quoteable-service/_includes/introduction.md

 ## Get started

-Follow instructions in these chapters to prepare your environment and get started:
+Follow the instructions in these topics to prepare your environment and get started:

 * [Prepare your Windows device]({{ site.baseurl }}/docs/tutorials/prepare-windows.html)
 * [Prepare your Mac device]({{ site.baseurl }}/docs/tutorials/prepare-mac.html)